ijinfeng/id3_codec/README.md

 You can edit existing id3 tags, or add new tag information into it.

-* encode to v1 and v1.1
+* edit or encode v1 and v1.1
 ```dart
 final data = await rootBundle.load("assets/song2.mp3");
 final bytes = data.buffer.asUint8List();